Index

 From The Office for Health Improvement & Disparities’ Fingertips, the percentage of babies whose first feed was breast milk was considerably lower in 2018/19 in Hull compared to England (51.8% versus 67.4%).

-The percentage of babies who were being breastfed totally or partially at their 6-8 week review was also lower in Hull compared to England in 2021/22 with just over one-third of babies breastfed in Hull (34.2%) compared to almost a half of babies across England (49.3%).
+The percentage of babies who were being breastfed totally or partially at their 6-8 week review was also lower in Hull compared to England in 2024/25 with 46.6% of babies breastfed in Hull compared to just over half of babies across England (55.6%).

 Compared with benchmark